 “We are fortunate that much of what we do can be accomplished remotely while still maintaining our highest level of service.
 Many of our projects have one to two-year timelines, so we are continuing to place orders to keep our local vendors and friends afloat during these uncertain times.
 I also predict we are going to see some elongated lead times and fluctuations in pricing as the coming weeks unfold, so we are doing our best to keep our clients informed as we see changes.”

 “While the full impact is still unclear, as of now, we thankfully have our clients still looking to move full speed ahead.
-The biggest potential impact thus far are delays from our European vendors who have, or may, experience production issues as a result of quarantines, and most recently vendors in the tri-state area as well.
+The biggest potential impact thus far is delays from our European vendors who have, or may, experience production issues as a result of quarantines, and most recently vendors in the tri-state area as well.
 The same may be true of transportation and delivery teams both internationally and domestically.
 We are in constant communication with our vendors, construction teams, and clients to work as closely as we can to avoid delays while keeping everyone safe and healthy.
 It’s also a great opportunity to source vintage since there’s no production lead time!”

 "We are continuing to see strong interest and sales among residential customers.
 While sales from trade clients have taken a dip, we are receiving the same level of traffic in terms of inquiries about upcoming projects, though it seems several clients are looking to wait out the current climate before completing their orders.
 We are working hard to meet our clients where they are right now, whether that’s waiving storage fees and allowing them to buy now but delay delivery or allowing our customers to schedule meetings with us at hours (late or early) that better serve their needs."